mohammed-adl/flash-trading-simulator/Readme.md

 ## Future Improvements

 - **Trading Features:** Implement automatic stop-loss and take-profit orders to help users manage risk.
-- **Analytics & Stock Insights:** Add more detailed stock analysis with a dedicated page for each owned stock.
+- **Analytics & Asset Insights:** Add more detailed asset analysis with a dedicated page for each owned asset.
 - **UI / UX Enhancements:** Introduce light mode support and improve overall responsiveness.
 - **Resilience & Reliability:** Handle rare edge cases in critical systems to ensure smooth operation, including fallback strategies for failures.
 - **Monitoring & Logging:** Implement comprehensive logging and monitoring for both backend and frontend to track errors and performance.